yuvarajpmlumel/QA-Engineer-Intern/README.md

-"Completed the Blog Site automation with the given test scenario "
+"Installed framework , learnt codeceptjs from documentation and automated the todos site "